Large Language Models

 Generate terminology lists from scratch

 There are many ways to use a large language model with zero-shot capabilities.
-You make predictions to pre-annotate examples, but you can also have it bootstrap terminology lists via the terms.openai.fetch recipe.
+You make predictions to pre-annotate examples, but you can also have it bootstrap terminology lists via the terms.llm.fetch recipe.
 These terms can be reviewed so they can later be used for named entity recognition, span categorization or weak-supervision.

 Read more